 My friend Mike also has this to say – the glaring inequities that I suffered will never be properly documented, other than the social worker’s report buried in some BC whitewash.
 Hopefully your traveling companions will have the same sense of humour mine did.

-It’s hard to eat and pilot the boat at the same time.
+It’s hard to eat and pilot the houseboat at the same time.
 Drinking is different – but with up to 200 houseboats, let alone small watercraft on the lake, act responsibly.

 The actual steering of the houseboat is how I imagine it would be driving a super-sized RV – sluggish and unresponsive.
 It takes a bit of practice to gauge how far to move the wheel.
 And a bit of courage the first time you try landing on the beach.

-5. Getty antsy for some vigorous exercise off the boat?
+5. Getty antsy for some vigorous exercise off the houseboat?

 The lake is dotted with parks and many have hiking trails emanating from them.
 The Shuswap region is famous too for its bike trails – over 675 kilometres of them.